 In many popular backpacking destinations, it’s not safe to drink the tap water, meaning that until now I’ve always had to rely on purchasing bottled water.
 It’s not only an added expense, but an inconvenience too – especially when I have to carry a huge 1.5 litre bottle with me on a day hike when I know I won’t be able to buy any more water.

-Drink Safe: How it Works
+Water-to-Go Review – How it Works

 Nano alumina along with 33 % carbon and other filtration ingredients are utilized to bring about this amazing new patented process.
 The nano alumina emits a positive charge when wet and attracts the negative charged contaminants of protozoa, bacteria and virus.”
 Water-To-Go